maisk/gnome-ascii-emoji-buckets/README.md

 ### Install manually
 These are UTF-8 symbols so it should work on almost every system without any extra fonts, yay!

+#### Option 1
+You can download [this](gnome-ascii-emoji-installer.sh) script and run it locally to install the latest version.

+#### Option 2
 You can install this extension by downloading a released version and extracting the files into the following directory.
 ```
 ~/.local/share/gnome-shell/extensions/ascii_emoji_buckets@HarshKhandeparkar
 ```